nermeen-mattar/merchant-affiliate/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+- For a production build add `-prod`
+- For a test build add  `--env=test`
+- For a dev build don't add any flags

 ## Running unit tests